sonertari/PFRE/README.md

 # PFRE

-PFRE is a pf rule editor for OpenBSD 5.9.
+PFRE is a pf rule editor for OpenBSD.
 PFRE is expected to be used by beginners and system administrators alike.

 You can find a couple of screenshots on the [wiki](https://github.com/sonertari/PFRE/wiki).